Climate Model Summary

-Indian Ocean Dipole events are typically unable to form between December and April.
-This is because the monsoon trough shifts south over the tropical Indian Ocean, changing wind patterns which prevents the IOD pattern from being able to influence the Australian region.
-The IOD therefore has little effect on Australian climate at this time of year.
+IOD events are unable to form (and therefore influence Australian climate) during December to April.
+This is because the monsoon trough shifts south over the tropical Indian Ocean, changing the wind patterns and preventing an IOD event from forming.

 Australian Community Climate Earth-System Simulator–Seasonal (ACCESS–S)

 The Bureau of Meteorology's climate model generates a six-month forecast for the NINO and IOD indices each fortnight.

 The most recent model run (generated 11 September 2021) indicates sea surface temperatures in the central tropical Pacific (NINO3.4) are likely to cool, exceeding La Niña thresholds (−0.8 °C) during October to January.

 The current model outlook for the Indian Ocean Dipole (IOD) indicates the active negative IOD event has likely weakened, with a neutral pattern expected for the remainder of 2021.